NavyaTrilok/Pandas-Case-Study-Uber-Drives/README.md

 30. Extract the day from the START_DATE column
 31. Find the total miles covered per category per purpose

-Took the questions from Programming Is Fun chanel in YouTube https://www.youtube.com/watch?v=zLYC_Py_rk4
+Took the questions from Programming Is Fun channel in YouTube https://www.youtube.com/watch?v=zLYC_Py_rk4